Google Pixel Power Button Board

 Replace a broken or malfunctioning power button board in your Google Pixel smartphone.

-Nexus 5 Internal Button Switch
+Galaxy S4 Internal Button Switch

 Galaxy S7 Home Button and Cable Assembly

 Replace the cable, internal switch, and home button face in a Samsung Galaxy S7.

 Galaxy Tab 3 10.1 Volume and Power Button Cable

 Replace a damaged internal volume or power button switch in a Galaxy Tab 3 10.1 and fix an unresponsive button.
 The external button faces are not included.

 Replace volume button ribbon cable with the internal button switches and contacts for a Samsung Galaxy S6.
 The external volume button cover is not included.

 Galaxy S6 Power and Volume Buttons